-Through comprehensive hearing testing, evaluations and balance assessments, Scripps audiologists can establish whether patients hear within the normal range.
+Through comprehensive hearing tests, evaluations and balance assessments, Scripps audiologists can establish whether patients hear within the normal range.
 They can also help determine the cause of hearing loss or vestibular abnormality and suggest a course of treatment from a wide variety of hearing aids and aural rehabilitation therapies.

-Scripps Health audiologists are certified by the American Speech-Language-Hearing Association (ASHA) and/or the American Academy of Audiology (AAA).
+Scripps audiologists are certified by the American Speech-Language-Hearing Association (ASHA) and/or the American Academy of Audiology (AAA).
 They provide care at several Scripps hospitals and clinics throughout San Diego.

 If you have a hearing disorder or condition that requires medical or surgical treatment, our audiologists work closely with a wide range of hearing specialists and other experts within the Scripps network and can refer you to a doctor for specialized care.